butlerwill1/AlarmMLClassification/README.md

-# Glucose Monitor Alarm Detection System
+# Real-Time CGM Alarm ML Pipeline with PyTorch CNNs and Mel Spectrograms

 ## Overview

 My father has Type 1 diabetes and uses a continuous glucose monitor (CGM) that alerts him when his blood sugar is dangerously low or high.
-However, due to hearing loss and the alarm's limited volume, he often sleeps through these critical alerts—a potentially life-threatening situation.
+However, due to hearing loss and the alarm's limited volume, he often sleeps through these critical alerts, which creates a potentially life-threatening gap in the reliability of the device.

-This project builds a secondary alert system using machine learning to detect the CGM alarm sound and trigger a louder, more effective notification.
+This project builds a secondary alert system using Python, Librosa, mel spectrogram feature extraction, and a PyTorch CNN to detect the CGM alarm sound and trigger a louder, more effective notification.
+The system is designed for real-time audio classification, continuous microphone monitoring, and lightweight deployment on affordable edge hardware such as a Raspberry Pi.

 ## Problem Statement